Sanjeevan-informatik/VCFToPhylogenetic/README.md

 # Population Genetics: Genotype data-based  Phylogenetic Tree Inference

-This project is a part of ipk divbrowse. some of the code is reused from ipk divbrowse project. this project was supervised by Patrick Koenig <koenig@ipk-gatersleben.de>
+This project is a part of ipk divbrowse. some of the code is reused from ipk divbrowse project. this project was supervised by Patrick Koenig.

 <img src="https://user-images.githubusercontent.com/63479459/226971670-2696be48-4410-4795-bcb9-8e2936595ed6.png" >